henices/logseq-flow-nord/README.md

 As a backend engineer who uses Logseq on a daily basis, the Logseq-Flow theme is my favorite theme.
 Despite its unmaintained state, I see this as an opportunity for new beginnings in its development.

+Bad3r, just wanted to let you know about the amazing NordTheme.
+When combined with the 'logseq flow theme', it creates the beautiful 'Flow Nord Theme'.

 ## 🚀 Features

 ### Custom Bullets